shannonroivas/shannonroivas.github.io/index.md

 ## Research Interests
 I seek to better understand how the real, three-dimensional space of a landscape drives behavior.
 Specifically, **how does the distribution and value of key resources shape the movement of individuals and how they interact?** My current research focuses on Gombe National Park, Tanzania - a habitat that's experienced longitudinal change since the 1960s - as a case study for exploring the ways in which habitat variation across space and time can drive variation in the complex social interactions of our evolutionary cousins, **chimpanzees**.

-I'm currently conducting my dissertation research at **Arizona State University** (home to the the Jane Goodall Institute Gombe Research Archive) and **Gombe National Park, Tanzania**.
+I conduct my dissertation research at **Arizona State University** (home to the the Jane Goodall Institute Gombe Research Archive) and **Gombe National Park, Tanzania**.

 ---